ookkoouu/packwiz-install/README.md

 # packwiz-install
-A Go port of [packwiz/packwiz-installer](https://github.com/packwiz/packwiz-installer).
+An standalone updater for packwiz modpacks with simple commands.
+No need to install Java anymore!
-Install and update modpack with simple commands.
+I hope it replaces [packwiz-installer](https://github.com/packwiz/packwiz-installer) and [packwiz-installer-bootstrap](https://github.com/packwiz/packwiz-installer-bootstrap).

 # Usage
 1. [Download binary from release](https://github.com/ookkoouu/packwiz-install/releases/latest) and put it on `.minecraft` folder.